 - Macrosomia, which is a large baby, weighing more than 8 pounds 13 ounces

-- Very large babies stand a higher chance of being injured during delivery, though most can be safely born vaginally
+- Very large babies stand a higher chance of injury during delivery, though most can be safely born vaginally

 - Increased risk of breathing problems after birth

 - May be born with low blood sugar (hypoglycemia)

 - Higher chance of obesity and diabetes later in life

 In the United States, all pregnant women are screened for gestational diabetes in the second trimester between weeks 24 and 28 of pregnancy.
 (If your healthcare provider thinks you’re at risk for GDM, you may have the test earlier.)
 You’ll have a glucose challenge screening which involves drinking a sugary drink, waiting an hour, and then having a blood sample taken.
 This tests how well your body processes all the sugar you just drank.